AmitMalikRepo/BackBase/README.md

 - Running a specific test in debug mode: `PWDEBUG=Console npx playwright test -g "Search and view an existing owner with the last name"` this will run the test in debug mode.
 - View HTML Test Report: After running tests, you can view the detailed HTML report with: `npx playwright show-report`

+### Accessing Test Reports

+After each GitHub Actions workflow run, the Playwright test reports are uploaded as artifacts.
+Follow the steps below to access them:

+- Go to the Actions tab in the GitHub repository.
+- Click on the relevant workflow run.
+- At the bottom of the workflow, under the Artifacts section, you will find:
+  - `backend-tests-report` — Report for backend test results.
+  - `frontend-tests-report` — Report for frontend test results.
+- Click on the desired artifact to download it as a .zip file.
+- Extract the zip and open index.html to view the full test report in your browser.

 ### Playwright Configuration

 The core configuration of Playwright is defined in the playwright.config.ts file.
 It includes settings such as:

 - Test Timeouts: Specifies how long a test can run before being considered as failed due to timeout.
 - Retries: Configures how many times a test should be retried if it fails.
 - Browser Settings: Defines which browsers the tests will run in, along with other browser-related options like headless mode.